Conv

 A sequence of length \(M\) indicating the number of zeros to insert between kernel weights across each spatial dimension, where \(M\) is the number of spatial dimensions, i.e. \(M = \text{rank(input)} - 2\).
 This is known as the a trous algorithm and further downsamples the output by increasing the receptive field of the kernel.
 For each dimension with value \(x\), \(x-1\) zeros are inserted between kernel weights.

-bias: Parameter | None
+bias: Tensor | None

 The bias term to add to the output.
 The bias has a shape of \((\text{out_channels},)\).

-weight: Parameter
+weight: Tensor

 The kernel of shape \((\text{out_channels}, \frac{\text{in_channels}}{\text{groups}}, *\text{kernel_dims})\).